 Digestive Issues

-Peanut butter can cause a lot of digestive problems and this is all due to the three components it contains – fibers, fats, and sugars.
+Guinea pigs have a sensitive digestive system.
+Peanut butter can cause lots of digestive problems due to its fibers, fats, and sugars.

 Urinary Issues